Sad that the Summer Zone finishes on Friday... but great that we'll still be able to chat throughout the summer holidays!

 My first job after getting my PhD was as a postdoctoral research fellow at the University of Aberdeen working on immunology.
 I then worked for 10 years as a postdoctoral research fellow with one of the great names in fungal infection (again at the University of Aberdeen).
 During this time I was able to co-write grant applications, and I am now my own boss running my own research projects.

 I live with my husband and daughter near Aberdeen in Scotland.
-We have a dog, two cats, two rabbits, 4 budgies, two lovebirds, 8 geese, 17 ducks (and seven ducklings), 4 turkeys (and newly hatched turkey chicks and too many hens to count (as well as chicks).
+We have a dog, two cats, budgies, geese, ducks, turkeys and hens to count (including lots of chicks just now) and a BIG field.
 My favourite food is curry and I sing all the time!

 My work focuses on finding out how medically important fungi cause infection and disease.
 Fungi can cause irritating infections like Athlete’s foot or thrush, but in some patients also cause life-threatening disease